miketeo/DohService/INSTALL.md

 Building
 ========

+DohService was developed on Ubuntu 16.04 LTS (x64).
+It should compile on other later Ubuntu releases.

 Install additional dependencies for development as superuser
 ```
 $> apt-get install libz-dev libbz2-dev automake autoconf bison flex make wget